 Ingredients and substitutions

 - All-purpose flour - Necessary to add stability and balance with the wet ingredients in the recipe.
 I have not tested this recipe with other types of flours, so I can't say how substitutions would turn out.
-If you have other types of flours on hand, I recommend searching for a recipe written for your desired ingredients.
+If you have other types of flours on hand, then I recommend searching for a recipe written for your desired ingredients.

 - Eggs - Add moisture and structure to the cornbread.